 How do I start earning money from YouTube?

 To earn money from YouTube, creators need to be part of the YouTube Partner Program.
-To apply to the program, creators must have a minimum of 1000 subscribers and 4000 watch hours on their videos in the past year; or 1000 subscribers and 10 million views on YouTube Shorts within the last 90 days.
+To apply to the program, as of June 2023, creators must have a minimum of 500 subscribers and 3000 watch hours on their videos in the past year; or 1000 subscribers and 10 million views on YouTube Shorts within the last 90 days.
 You can apply to join the YouTube Partner Program from the ‘Monetization’ tab in YouTube studio.

 Is YouTube Studio free?